-In his own words, R.A.
-Muggia, MD, Chief of Gastroenterology at Winchester Hospital, explains how coaching can help doctors keep patient care front and center.
+R.A.
+Muggia, MD, Chief of Gastroenterology at Winchester Hospital, believes that coaching can help doctors communicate better.
 There are many patients walking out of doctors’ offices wondering, “What just happened?”
 That’s because patient communication skills are not good enough, and physician communication skills are not good enough.
 That’s a big problem, because the communication process is integral to an effective treatment process.

 Good communication can be a challenge for doctors when quality measurements and business metrics intrude on patient-focused care.
 The danger is that the patient doesn’t feel acknowledged as a person.
 I was once at a charity event and this guy walked up to me.
 “I know why you look so familiar to me,” he said.
 “You did my colonoscopy, and you were amazing!
 Right before I left, you came out, and you shook my hand, and you asked me if I had any questions.”
 So it wasn’t our fancy HD monitors that made him think we were amazing.
 It wasn’t the personal and dedicated care from the nurses.
 And it wasn’t even the chocolate chip cookies and coffee.
 It was that I came out and shook his hand.
 Why could that be?
 Because colonoscopy is really scary for a lot of patients who have never had surgery before, and they pay attention to everything, including whether the doctor seemed engaged in their outcome.